quishqa/bogotAIR/README.md

 # bogotAIR
-Bring Bogota Air Quality Data to your R session.
+An R package to bring Bogota Air Quality Data to your R session.